mindersec/minder/README.md

 go run ./cmd/cli/main.go repo register -n github
 ```

-Once you've registered the repositories, the mediator server will listen for events from GitHub and will
+Once you've registered the repositories, the minder server will listen for events from GitHub and will
 automatically create the necessary webhooks for you.